 One of the best things about London is that our museums are free.
 Head over to the world-class; Natural History Museum, The Victoria and Albert Museum and the incredible British Museum (to name a mere few).

-Both Londoners and visitors alike love to wander the impressive collections, especially on a lazy weekend in the city.
+Both Londoners and visitors totally love to wander the impressive collections, especially on a lazy weekend in the city.
 It really is amazing and the best things to do this weekend in London if you love museums.

 9.)
 Visit Whitechapel

 The infamous stomping ground of Jack The Ripper, Whitechapel has thankfully returned from his scary grips!
-Nowadays, we can all go and learn about the past in a dedicated Jack The Ripper Tour, or if that doesn’t take your fancy, head over to the Whitechapel Gallery that showcases some of the world’s best up and coming artists.
+Nowadays, we can all go and learn about the past in a dedicated Jack The Ripper Tour.

 If you’re feeling peckish, grab a table at Tayyabs, for some traditional Punjabi cuisine and best curries in London.
 It’s one of the most famous in the area, so expect a queue.

 Lately on Instagram (@HandLuggageOnly)No images found!